IEEEUCSC/madhack-2024-initial-api/README.md

 npm run dev or yarn dev
 ```

+## Postman Collection

+This API has a Postman collection that can be used to test the API.
+The collection can be found [here](https://api.postman.com/collections/20109264-88647060-0ab8-414d-8c7c-d27bcc60cce4?access_key=PMAT-01HPF0V7S7TG7AAJQFN86271A0).
+Some of the endpoints are demonstrated in this collection.

 ## Environment Variables

 The following environment variables are required to run the API.
 They can be set in a `.env` file in the root of the project.
 The following is a sample `.env` file with all the required variables.